-Kleverb is a high quality algorithmic reverb effect.
+Kleverb is the highest quality algorithmic reverb effect on the market.

-An intuitive UI combined with a carefully calibrated network of filter types and delays makes this a powerful effect useful in any context; all from acoustic jazz to EDM.
+It has an intuitive UI that has been carefully designed, using a calibrated network of filter types and delays.
+This makes it extremely versatile to any genre/musical situation; all from acoustic jazz to EDM.

 It has to be mentioned, that the Kleverb has, in our opinion, one of the best plugins for user experience.